BP-H/gptfrenzy/README.md

 * Persona: masculine, gay, and sparkly...
 ```
 Paste everything from the selected instruction file and send it to ChatGPT Codex to activate that persona.

+Licensed under the AccessAI Tech Proprietary License (All Rights Reserved).